Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 </data_provider>
 ```

-However, in more complex scenarios where authentication and TLS need to be set up, please refer to the Lightstreamer Kafka Connector guide [here](../../README.md#broker-authentication-parameters) and [here](../../README.md#encryption-parameters).
+However, in more complex scenarios where authentication and TLS need to be set up, please refer to the Kafka Connector guide [here](../../README.md#broker-authentication-parameters) and [here](../../README.md#encryption-parameters).

 The demo leverages a particular data retention mechanism to ensure simplified snapshot management.
 The mechanism is compaction, which takes advantage of the fact that the demo uses key-based messages, allowing the Kafka cluster to maintain only one value per key, the most recent one, in the message history.